AdobeDocs/campaign-standard.en/help/reporting/using/list-of-components-.md

   </tr>
   <tr>
    <td> Click<br /> </td>
-   <td> Number of times users interact with the push notification, e.g. clicks on the notification or button.<br /> </td>
+   <td> Number of times a push notification has been delivered to the device and clicked on by the user.
+The user either wanted to view the notification, which will then be moved to Push Open tracking, or dismiss it.<br /> </td>
   </tr>
   <tr>
    <td> Click through rate<br /> </td>